Gay Nicaragua? Like most countries we have visited in Central America, we knew very little about gay Nicaragua.

 There are 3 or 4 openly gay bars and discotheques in Managua (some are located in the same area so it is labelled as the gay area of Managua).

-Granada is a very gay friendly city and you can see openly gay guys in the streets specially La Calzada.
+Granada is a very gay friendly city in Nicaragua and you can see openly gay guys in the streets specially La Calzada.

 The same goes for Masaya where gay guys will be left alone and not bothered.
 There is a folkloric festival in Masaya called “Baile de Negras”.
 This is where groups of couples composed of 2 men will go around dancing in the houses.
 One of them dressed as a woman which is a huge example of how people in this city accept the idea of a man that can be feminised or impersonate a woman.
 Most of the best dancers in town are very respected.